Ghostboard pixel Skip to content

 Offered under the Redox OS nonprofit corporation (based out of Colorado), the operating system and the Redox microkernel have been built from the ground up using the Rust programming language.

 If you didn't know, a microkernel is a minimal architecture where most system services are implemented as user-level processes, resulting in a more secure and stable experience when compared to monolithic kernels.
-In the case of Linux, it uses a hybrid approach by combining both.
+In the case of Linux, it uses a monolithic kernel.

 Redox OS is source-compatible with POSIX, allowing it to run many Linux/BSD applications without the need for a port.
 It also supports a wide range of CPU architectures like x86-64, i686, and ARM64. (potential for a future RISC-V port, maybe?)